CtrlK

 Distinctiveness Conflict Risk

 Clearly scoped to Jira project administration specifically, which is a distinct niche.
-The mention of Jira-specific concepts like components, versions, roles, and permissions makes it unlikely to conflict with general project management or other tool skills.
+The mention of Jira-specific concepts like components, versions, roles, and permissions makes it unlikely to conflict with other skills.
+It's distinguishable from general Jira issue management or other project management tools.

 3 / 3